 In today’s world, it is next to impossible to imagine living without a smartphone.
 Always buzzing to update or it may even irritate us.
-With advantages and disadvantages of the same, it becomes quite hard to decide one’s stance on it.
+With the advantages and disadvantages of the same, it becomes quite hard to decide one’s stance on it.
 But after careful consideration of both its pros and cons, I, as a student and as a member of the booming youth population of the world, decided for myself whether I consider it to be a blessing or a burden.

 I’ve been a smartphone user for a few years now and it is safe to say that it has become quite an indispensable part of my life, now.
 Although it would be unfair to say that it serves no benefits, it wouldn’t be wrong to say that I wish I hadn’t become so used to it.
-As a student, it’s hard for me to study without the ready access to the internet which works like an extra aid on my syllabus or to my friends and teachers, for the exchange of notes and homework.
+As a student, it’s hard for me to study without ready access to the internet which works like an extra aid on my syllabus or to my friends and teachers, for the exchange of notes and homework.
 A smartphone in hand, for example, provides me with the opportunity to do both with ease.
-However, what starts with an academic purpose, soon morphs into posting a selfie on Instagram, gossiping with friends and looking at others’ stories on Snapchat.
+However, what starts with an academic purpose, soon morphs into posting a selfie on Instagram, gossiping with friends, and looking at others’ stories on Snapchat.
 All of this leaves me wondering how the time elapsed.
 More often than not, academics takes a back seat once we enter the world of social media through our smartphones.
 A habit?
 Perhaps.
 An addiction?
 More so.

-I’ve seen students much younger to me constantly active on all social media sited , while I, at their age would rather be playing outside or reading a book.
+I’ve seen students much younger than me constantly active on all social media sites, while I, at their age would rather be playing outside or reading a book.
 An early habit, and that too a harmful one, becomes harder to break.
 While a smartphone is believed to break all barriers and integrate the world into a ‘global village’, it is unfortunate to see that it is doing quite the opposite by secluding us to a very tiny corner of our rooms, where we remain invested in ourselves, oblivious to the happenings around us.
 It has come to the point where social media validation, in terms of likes and comments, dictate our moods and even our social standing.

 However, it would be incorrect to label smartphones with only negatives.
 Let’s not forget how they help us keep in touch and connect with people far and wide, find information both accurate and reliable in hardly any time, and how they help to make education more accessible, rich and interactive.
-But as a student, who is weak at the face of temptations, I would say that its cons overshadow its pros.
+But as a student, who is weak in the face of temptations, I would say that its cons overshadow its pros.